arvinmanoj15/SimpleGames/README.md

 # Contributions

 Do you have an exciting game idea or want to improve an existing game?
-We'd love to have you contribute!
+I'd love to have you contribute!
 Feel free to add your own games or enhancements to the existing ones.

 Get ready for some simple yet entertaining gaming experiences with SimpleGames!